 The Walton Robotics communications department is in charge of spreading the image of our team as far as possible.
 This may not seem like the most daunting task, but there are actually many different functions of the department that require year-round attention.
 Without the communications department, our team would not be able to get the word out about events we are hosting, such as the FLL Tournament, DE Scrimmages, and Outreach events.
 Also, without communications, the team could not update students/parents/teachers about what the team is working on, what we have accomplished, etc. The skills learned from the communications department will help our students out not just with team activities, but also in their future, with processes such as public speaking, networking, etc.

 The first aspect to the communications department is photography and videography.
 Our team takes thousands of pictures from events and competitions each year in order to update our followers, and it creates and thoroughly edits 4-5 videos a year for sponsors, stakeholders, Chairman’s Award, etc. The department holds non-mandatory trainings to teach students the basics of taking photos or video and a more advanced training session for kids who wish to learn how to edit videos, add music, photoshop, etc. The team also manages social media accounts which are run by the coach and the head of the communications department.
-Our Facebook and Twitter pages have a total of over 1,000 followers, and we keep these followers updated by posting at each event, competition, camp, etc. To view our Facebook and Twitter pages, please select the “social media” tab of our website.
+Our Facebook and Twitter pages have a total of over 1,000 followers, and we keep these followers updated by posting at each event, competition, camp, etc. To view our Facebook and Twitter pages, please select the “social media” buttons on the footer of our website.
 The department also manages a media account with all our past photos and videos.
-To view our picasa and YouTube accounts, please select the “photos” and/or “videos” tabs at the top of our website.
+To view our photos and videos in our Smugmug and YouTube accounts, please select the “Media” menu at the top of our website.

 Another extremely important aspect to the department is, of course, this website.
 The continued use and update of this website is crucial to keep sponsors, stakeholders, and the community tuned in to our team.
 The department also holds a training session for website editing, should it interest any members of the team.
 The Communications Director is in charge of training his or her assistant in website editing for when they become Director.